simpleliangsl/simple-automation-test/README.md

 # simple-automation-test
-This is a demo to tell how to write automation test
+There is a complete example GoogleTranslatePageTest to tell how to write automation test.
+Following this example, you could try finishing exercise BingTranslatePageTest.